flemay/3musketeers/README.md

 ### Deployment

 The 3 Musketeers website is deployed to Netlify.
-This section shows how to create site, deploy, and delete using [Netlify CLI](https://cli.netlify.com/commands/).
-This is handy when previewing new changes.
+This section shows how to create site, deploy, and delete using [Netlify CLI][linkNetlifyCLI].
+This is handy for previewing new changes.

 #### Create a new site